 Fisher students are sometimes allowed to break from Fisher Dress Code for special occasions such as Jeans Days or School Picture Days.
 On these days, students are asked to wear clothing that abides by the Greenville County Schools Dress Code.
 Please refer to the GCSD code when choosing what students will wear on these days.

 Greenville County Schools believes that technology is an important resource for enhancing the education of students with the most effective web-based tools and applications for learning.
 To provide students with access to web-based resources and to comply with federal regulations, including the Family Educational Rights and Privacy Act (FERPA) and the Children’s Online Privacy Protection Act (COPPA), pertaining to the confidentiality of student information, Greenville County Schools has considered the educational value of and entered into agreements with several third-party computer software applications and web-based services.
 For more information, see: Children's Online Privacy Protection Act – COPPA.
 For more information on our district's policy on student directory information, see: Student Directory Information Annual Notice.

-Parents of children attending Greenville County Schools have access to a new and improved Parent Portal that will help keep them better informed about their children’s academic performance, attendance and much more.
+Parents of children attending Greenville County Schools have access to a new and improved Parent Backpack that will help keep them better informed about their children’s academic performance, attendance and much more.

 Parents must have an access ID and password to obtain their children’s school information.
 Because this information is sensitive, parents must pick up the access ID and password in person at their child’s school and show proper identification.
 The school will not email, mail or provide the information over the phone.